The Wee Drawing That Changed My Course

 Moving on, I then picked an A4 size paper with blue paint and used oil pastel to draw a cormorant on a branch.
 I used pencil to make marks as well.

 I found a love for mixed media.
 In the third term of my drawing course, where we spent the whole term on our own project, I did a series of 30-odd small mixed media drawings of the coast outside the art school’s studio in Cockenzie, which I carried on working on during part of the summer.
 One of them I chose for the Paintbox End of Year Exhibition in June.
 The rest I put into a “display book” to keep them safe and neat.
 It’s become a visual diary of my experience along that coast, drawing outside for weeks as well as in the studio.
-It brings a smile to my face when I look at them (see some examples on my Art page).
+It brings a smile to my face when I look at them (click here to see some examples).

 All this led me to overhaul and refresh my website with a new look and feel, and to showcase my new art.

 It feels more like a reflection of me now.
 Well, of who I was all along but who was buried beneath all sorts of stuff that wasn’t me, of who I thought I had to be in this world.

 This is me now going forward.
 I’m in a new phase and I am excited.